rivatadutta/Your-Voice-Heard/README.md

 > Note: Additional modification required for changing the db used.

 ## Copyright 2020
-No file/document in this project is to be used or redistributed for any purpose.
 This is a private project created by students at University of California, Santa Cruz.